top of page

 • Case Study One part 1: body language observation

-So now that you know what to observe, let’s have a look at a probable situation.
-Imagine this, you are in a meeting with a team member who can’t clearly express his ideas.
+So now that you know what to observe, let’s look at a probable situation.
+Imagine this: you are in a meeting with a team member who can’t clearly express his ideas.
 He is waffling (voice), shaking (touch) and getting lost in explanations and details.
-He doesn’t make eye contact with you (eye), he is not smiling (face) and his movements are static (movements) apart from his hands that he is nervously agitating (gestures).
+He doesn’t make eye contact with you (eye), he is not smiling (face), and his movements are static (movements) apart from his hands, and he is nervously agitating (gestures).

 • Case Study One part 2: body language interpretation

 You could just assume that your team member is hiding something from you, leading you to question his professionalism and commitment.
-You could also jump to the conclusion that he has self-confidence issues explaining his behaviour; leading you to question his ability to successfully convince new clients.
+You could also conclude that he has self-confidence issues explaining his behaviour, leading you to question his ability to successfully convince new clients.

 So, what is really happening with your team member?
 I don’t know, and you can’t know either until you ask him or her.
 These physical signs and reactions do not translate a particular and typical state of mind or situation.
 It could be that your team member is not prepared for the meeting, or that he is trying hard to impress you, or maybe he is simply just shy or he’s having a bad day.
 You can ‘guess’ discomfort, but you can’t ‘read’ the reasons and the meaning behind it.